Moses Kizige

-Moses Kizige, is a Ugandan politician, and former State Minister for Karamoja in the Ugandan Cabinet.
-He served in that position from 6 June 2016 to 2021 when he was appointed Ambassador of Uganda to Moscow a position he currently holds.
+Moses Kizige is a Ugandan politician, diplomat and accountant who has served in several high-profile government and diplomatic positions.
+He is the former State Minister for Karamoja in the Ugandan Cabinet.
+He served in that position from 6 June 2016 to 2021 when he was appointed Ambassador of Uganda to Russia a position he currently holds.
 Kizige also served as the elected member of parliament, representing Bugabula North Constituency, in Kamuli District, in the 10th Parliament of Uganda (2016–2021).

-Background
+Early life and education

-He was born in Kamuli District, Busoga sub-region, in the Eastern Region of Uganda.
+He was born to Yowabu Magada Kawaluuko and Ruth Mercy Tabingwa in Kamuli District, Busoga sub-region, in the Eastern Region of Uganda.